StackVista/stackstate-docs/configure/topology/propagation.md

 ## Custom propagation functions

-It is possible to write your own custom propagation functions to determine the new propagated state of an element \(component or relation\).
+You can write custom propagation functions to determine the new propagated state of an element \(component or relation\).
 A propagation function can take multiple parameters as input and produces a new propagated state as output.
-The propagation function has access to the component itself, the component's dependencies and the transparent state that has already been calculated for the element.
+To calculate a propagated state, a propagation function has access to the element itself, the element's dependencies and the transparent state that has already been calculated for the element.

 ![Custom propagation funtion](/.gitbook/assets/v41_propagation-function.png)